24/7 Emergency Line: (916) 937-8322

 The Traffic Stop (Hour 0)

 A DUI case typically begins with a traffic stop.
-California law enforcement may pull you over for any traffic violation—or if they observe driving patterns consistent with impairment such as weaving, erratic speed, or failing to maintain a lane.
+California law enforcement may pull you over for any traffic violation — or if they observe driving patterns consistent with impairment such as weaving, erratic speed, or failing to maintain a lane (VC 21658).

 What Officers Look For